-1.4.1.1 Discrimination
+1.4.1.1 Discrimination, Enforcement, and Outreach

-The Fair Housing Council of Orange County (FHCOC) works to ensure equal access to housing opportunities and elimination of housing discrimination by providing services throughout Orange County including community education, individual counseling, mediation, and low-cost advocacy.
+The Fair Housing Council of Orange County (FHCOC) works to ensure equal access to housing opportunities and elimination of housing discrimination by providing services throughout Orange County (including Laguna Woods) including community education, individual counseling, mediation, and low-cost advocacy.
+The FHCOC investigates claims of housing discrimination and assists with referrals to the California Department of Fair Employment and Housing, the State agency that investigates complaints of employment and housing discrimination.
 Questions received by the City regarding potential housing discrimination are referred to the FHCOC.
 The City does not have a record of the number of issues or complaints within Laguna Woods that the FHCOC has addressed.